SPRTN

 Spartan (SPRTN) is a protein that in humans is encoded by the SPRTN gene.
 It is involved in DNA repair.
-Ruijs-Aalfs syndrome is an autosomal recessive genetic disorder.
+Mutations in the SPRTN gene Ruijs-Aalfs syndrome is an autosomal recessive genetic disorder.
 Characteristics of this disorder are features of premature aging, chromosome instability and development of hepatocellular carcinoma.
 Ruijs-Aalfs syndrome arises as a result of mutations in the SPRTN gene that encodes a metalloproteinase employed in the repair of protein-linked DNA breaks.

+SPRTN stands for SprT-domain at the N terminus, and the name comes from the E. coli gene SprT (stationary phase regulated).
+The gene SprT was named in 1996 by Dr. Ryutaro Utsumi, whose team identified the gene while searching for regulators of the bolA1 transcriptional regulator in the stationary phase.